Throughout the session Steve had felt complimented by Tess’s unreserved performance.

 * * *

-“ ‘Years before you were born, before I met your mother, the gods rest her, I joined an expedition to the far south, where the hot fens run along the delta of the Great River.
+“ A few years before you were born, before I met your mother, the gods rest her, I joined an expedition to the far south, where the hot fens run along the delta of the Great River.
 We went to war.
 The local villagers were beset by a sorcerous hag that ate men and livestock.
-She had a keep far out in the swamp, and had gathered many monsters.
+She had a keep far out in the swamp, and had gathered armies of monsters.
 This creature had been a terror of other lands for a hundred years, and many heroes had failed to subdue her, though she’d once been driven from the realm of the Tezcat, whose priests sacrifice men to power their sun temples.

 * * *